S&P Global Inc Annual Shareholders Meeting Transcript

 Operator

+To access the virtual annual meeting, including the webcast and slides, go to www.spglobal.com/proxy and click on the link for the virtual annual meeting online.
+Please follow the instructions to join as a shareholder or as a guest.

-I'd now like to turn the call over to Tasha Matharu, Corporate Secretary of S&P Global.
+I'd now like to introduce Tasha Matharu, Corporate Secretary of S&P Global.
 Ms. Matharu, you may begin.

 Taptesh K. Matharu - S&P Global Inc. - Chief Corporate Counsel & Corporate Secretary

 Good morning.
-My name is Tasha Matharu, and I'm Corporate Secretary of S&P Global.
-It is my pleasure to welcome you to our 2021 Annual Meeting of Shareholders.
+My name is Tasha Matharu, and I'm the Corporate Secretary of S&P Global.
+It is my pleasure to welcome you to our 2022 Annual Meeting of Shareholders.

-Before passing the meeting over to our President and Chief Executive Officer, Doug P
+Before passing the meeting over to our President and Chief Executive Offic

 S&P Global Inc Annual Shareholders Meeting Transcript